jddf/spec/draft-ucarion-jddf-xx.md

 ## Forms {#semantics-forms}

-This section describes, for each of the eight JDDF schema forms, the rules dictating whether an instance is accepted, as well as the standardized errors to produce when an instance is invalid.
+This section describes, for each of the eight JDDF schema forms, the rules dictating whether an instance is accepted, as well as the error indicators to produce when an instance is invalid.

 The forms a correct schema may take on are formally described in {{syntax}}.